 YWCA Metro Vancouver was established in 1897, in a small cottage at 633 Homer Street.
-Our founders were dedicated women concerned about the safety and wellbeing of young women new to the city.
+Our founders were dedicated women concerned about the safety and wellbeing of young women new to the city,

-After 125 years supporting women and families as they pursue their dreams and goals, YWCA Metro Vancouver is now one of the province’s largest and most diversified non-profit organizations.
-And while we continuously evolve to meet the changing needs of our community, we remain committed to our overarching vision: We boldly envision a just and equitable world for women, families and allies.
+After 125 years supporting the community, YWCA Metro Vancouver is now one of the province’s largest and most diversified non-profit organizations.
+And while we continuously evolve to meet the changing needs of our community, we remain committed to our overarching vision: a just and equitable world for women, families and allies.

 The organization’s original location was a cottage at 633 Homer Street.

 In 1904 the YWCA acquired property at Dunsmuir and Burrard, which served as its home base until the mid-90s.

 In 1944 we opened the Pender Y to serve the needs of the Chinese community.

 In 1979 we opened Canada’s first second-stage transition house for women and their children leaving violence.